 The goal for the ground-breaking Alton Village Public School is to be an ambitiously ‘green’ model for future Halton District School Board (HDSB) projects.

 Situated on a small site, the three-storey building maximizes light, safety and community connections.
 The school is a Y-shaped building with a central, glazed atrium allowing an abundance of natural light directly into- and radiate from- the heart of the building.
 This spatial organization enhances student life by creating a physically and visually welcoming environment.

-It is also the Board’s first school to fully employ an intelligent, integrated thermal energy HVAC system to capture, store and release energy upon demand through an in-floor concrete hollow core slab design that maintains radiant comfort without the use of wet systems, is low-maintenance since it employs a smaller mechanical system with fewer moving parts and can utilize energy derived from a variety of green sources – all while consuming significantly less energy.
-Superior indoor air quality (fresh air), reduced building material consumption by design and optimization of both natural and artificial lighting systems are some other sustainable features of this ground-breaking design.
+The efficiency of the design allowed for area savings that in-turn allowed for investment in sustainability initiatives throughout.
+This is the Board’s first building to fully employ an intelligent, integrated, thermal energy HVAC system to capture, store, and release energy through a concrete, in-floor, hollow core-slab design that maintains radiant comfort without the use of wet systems.
+It requires less maintenance and less energy because it employs a smaller mechanical system while utilizing energy derived from a variety of green sources.
+Additional sustainability features include: superior indoor air quality, reduced building material consumption by design, and optimization of lighting systems.

 © 2013 Snyder Architects Inc.